-In summary, the flawed process that produced the US-Israel Free Trade Area was itself a violation of the IP of American industries.
-The USTR and ITC are partially culpable for failing to secure sensitive US information that the American Israel Public Affairs Committee and Israel had no right to obtain, possess or utilize.
-The subsequent pattern of ongoing violations and negative outcomes for American stakeholders place this trade agreement in the column of the types of "failed programs" that President Barak Obama has promised Americans he would reevaluate.
-IRmep does not join previous Section-301 petitioners seeking further investigations, consultations with the Israeli government for regulations changes, hearings or requests for WTO "process" compliance.
-Given the serious and growing nature of the national security threat, regional impact and threat to rule of law, and heavy burden to US industries and workers, this petition provides the evidence and rationale for immediately suspending the US-Israel Free Trade Area as allowed under Section 301.
+In summary, the process that produced the US-Israel Free Trade Area was itself a violation of the IP of American industries.
+The USTR and ITC are partially culpable for failing to secure sensitive information that the American Israel Public Affairs Committee and Israel had no right to possess or utilize.
+The subsequent ongoing violations and negative outcomes for American stakeholders place this trade agreement in the column of the types of "failed programs" that President Obama has promised Americans he would reevaluate.
+IRmep does not join previous Section-301 petitioners for further investigations, consultations with the Israeli government, hearings or requests for WTO "process" compliance.
+Given the nature of the national security threat, regional impact and threat to rule of law, this Section 301 petition provides evidence and rationale for suspending the US-Israel Free Trade Area as allowed for under Section 301.
 Suspension should continue until such time as Israel's legal and regulatory systems are developed enough to engage in legitimate, rules based bilateral trade with the United States.
-Given the long term and highly damaging history of IP violations, an in-depth damage assessment should be performed in order to negotiate appropriate Israeli compensation for affected US industries and workers.

-1. Introduction
+I. Introduction

 This petition is presented by the Institute for Research Middle Eastern Policy pursuant to Section 302(a) of the Trade Act of 1974, as amended (19 U.S.C. §§ 2412 et seq.) ("the Trade Act"), and the regulations of the Office of the United States Trade Representative ("USTR") at 15 C.F.R.
 Part 2006 (Procedures for filing Petitions for Action under Section 301 of the Trade Act of 1974 as Amended).
-This petition requests that action be taken under Section 301 (a) to end preferential access to the US market under treaty with the Government of Israel in order to reverse a string of Paris Convention for the Protection of Industrial Property and TRIPs violations that commenced within the process of negotiating the US-Israel Free Trade Area in 1984.
+This petition requests that action be taken under Section 301 (a) to end preferential access to the US market under treaty with the Government of Israel to reverse a string of TRIPs violations that commenced within the process of negotiating the US-Israel Free Trade Area in 1984.